To today

 Right from the start it was clear to both the left and the AfD - unfortunately not the other parties - that it was a classic win-win situation for the two named parties.

-And as it turns out now, the democratic parties have also managed to push both the left and the AfD into a typical victim role, into which both parties, frankly Goethe, more sank than were drawn.
+And as it turns out, the democratic parties have also succeeded in pushing both Die Linke and the AfD into a typical victim role, into which both parties freely Goethe morer sank when pulled.

-All that's missing now to complete the electoral success of both fringes is a new election that will allow these parties to play their newfound victim roles to the full, and certainly propel both to new heights in the process.
+The only thing that is now missing to complete the electoral success of both sides is a new election that will allow these parties to fully exploit their new-found victim role and will certainly catapul both of them to new heights.

 Bearing this in mind, it would be necessary for the CDU, which in my opinion performed so poorly in Thuringia because in its own ranks it pays homage to the right-wing fringe rather than its basic democratic attitude, to pull the emergency brake now and immediately and arrange for the following: